mobie/mobie.github.io/specs/mobie_spec.md

 		- `positions`: Grid positions for the sources.
 If not specified, the sources will be arranged in a square grid.
 If given, must have the same length as `sources`.
 Contains a list of arrays.
 		- `sources`: The sources for the grid.
 The outer list specifies the grid posititions, the inner list the sources per grid position.
 Contains a list of arrays.
 		- `tableData`: Contains a [tableData](#tableData-metadata).
+		- `tables`: The tables to be loaded for this grid view.
+This must include the default table as the first item.
+Contains a list with items:
+			- ``:
+			- ``:
 		- `timepoints`: The valid timepoints for this transformation.
 If none is given, the transformation is valid for all timepoints.
 Contains a list of integers.
 	- `crop`: Crop transformation applied to a list of sources.
 The fields `min`, `max` and `sources` are required.
 		- `max`: Maximum coordinates for the crop.
 Contains a list of numbers.